AviatrixSystems/Docs/index.rst

 Welcome to Aviatrix Docs
 ========================

-All Aviatrix documentation can be found here.
-If you can't find it here, please leave us a note via our `GitHub`_ page.
+All Aviatrix product documentation can be found here.
+If you cannot find what you need, please email us at support@aviatrix.com.
 Please also visit our `main website`_ for more information regarding use cases and upcoming events.

 .. _main website: http://aviatrix.com
 .. _GitHub: https://github.com/AviatrixSystems/Docs